ElgerJP/ElgerJP/README.md

 <p align="left">
   I am Elger, graduated in Computer Engineering by UTFPR, 23 years old.
 I've already worked in both front-end and back-end development mainly with Python and JavaScript           (Django, Flask and NodeJS).
 I am specialized in software architecture, design patterns and microservices development, I've also got some experience and skills in data science, A.I. development and DevOps.

+  Currently working mainly with big data, A.I. applications and getting my master's in computer science at UFRGS.

   Check out my <a href="https://www.linkedin.com/in/elgerjp/" alt="Linkedin">LinkedIn</a> to see my whole journey.
   <br>
   <br>